 - Hikkatsu, a manga featuring a kung-fu expert who can (eventually) repair stuff by hitting it really hard.
 In his quest to find the source of the civilization-battering electric storms, he comes across many of these Tribes; small towns obsessed over concepts.
 One town has to open everything, from car trunks to popcorn bags to (attempted) women's shirts.
 Another town is obsessed with digging tunnels, a third is obsessed with zombies.
 And so on.
 Provides much plot-worthy things for the hero to hit.

-- Almost everything you think is plot-relevant turns out to be instead this, and the original plot is abandoned later when the real plot kicks in.
+- The Tsubasa -RESERVoir CHRoNiCLE-: Almost everything you think is plot-relevant turns out to be instead this, and the original plot is abandoned later when the real plot kicks in.